project-everest/mitls-fstar/tests/Tester/Readme.md

   -k:keyfilename  Use specified Server certificate key filename (default is 'server-ecdsa.key') -a:authfilename Use specified Certificate Authority Chain filename (default is 'CAFile.pem')
 </pre></code>
-All the options except for "-f:filename", "-s", "i", "-x" are currently supported.
+All the options except for "i", "-x" are currently supported.
 The Component DLL currently produces copious amounts of debug output, but this is gathered into a file.
 If you want to see this output then choose the "-v" flag which makes the tester more verbose.

 If no other arguments are given, the tester does not perform any tests.
-You have to enable the tests you want to run by using the "-c" and "-t" flags.
-There are no server or interoperability tests as yet so the "-s", "i", "-x" flags have no effect.
+You have to enable the tests you want to run by using the "-c", "-s" and "-t" flags.
+There are no interoperability tests as yet, so the "i" and "-x" flags have no effect.

 The tester has a built in TLS Decoder which can be enabled with the "-d" flag.
 The QUIC tests do not currently run correcly.